 Edwards Creek Valley (ECV) is a playa in a hydrologically closed basin in north central Nevada.

-All these conditions are met within the Edwards Creek Valley
+All the conditions known to accumulate lithium brines are met within the Edwards Creek Valley:

 The adjacent Smith Creek Valley has been explored with results of up to 470 ppm lithium in surface sampling of the salt flats surrounding hot springs.
 Smith Creek Valley is located at the front of its mountain range that is shared with ECV (Source: The Nevada Mineral Industry, Nevada Bureau of Mines, Special Publication MI-2017).

 The Smith Creek Valley Project is being advanced by Iconic Minerals Limited.
 Furthermore, ECV is surrounded by felsic tuffs that could be potential source rocks for lithium, like found on the periphery of Clayton Valley.

 Note that the vicinity or similarity of ECV to properties located in Clayton Valley or Smith Creek Valley does not guarantee that mineral resources or reserves will be defined at ECV.